endojs/hardenedjs.org/src/content/docs/index.md

       icon: external
 ---

-Hardened JavaScript is a mode for the JavaScript language for safe plugin systems and supply chain attack resistance.
+Hardened JavaScript is a [standards track](https://github.com/tc39/proposal-ses) mode for the JavaScript language for safe plugin systems and supply chain attack resistance.
 Hardening JavaScript improves a program’s integrity in the facy of adversarial code in the same process.